vrotaru12/Capstone-Casting-Agency/README.md

 # Casting Agency App
 Casting Agency is an app that is responsible for creating movies, adding actors and assigning them to those movies.
-3 diferent users with different permissions can log into app and access data acordingly.
+3 diferent users with different permissions can log into the app and access data acordingly.

 # Accessing Casting Agency app on the web